tttstudios/vanhacks-netlify/src/pages/index.md

       firstHrefText: here.
       firstHrefUrl: 'mailto:chris@ttt.studio'
       firstQ: I have another question!
+  faqLite:
+    - answer: >-
+        Participants spend 28 hours working in teams of 3-5 people to build an application that will benefit groups from the Vancouver community.
+It is up to the participants to take the challenges NPOs are facing and find ways to solve them through the applications they build over the weekend.
+        In addition, mentors will be present to guide and advise participants on any difficulties they have when designing or building their applications.
+At the end of the 28 hours, each team will demo their working application to a panel of judges.
+The judges will then choose the top three projects.
+      question: How does VanHacks work?
+    - answer: >-
+        At the end of the 28 hours, you should have a working application that can be demoed in front of the judges.
+Projects will be judged on how well the application solves the chosen problem and how well the solution works at demo time.
+A list of criteria will be given at the beginning of the hackathon to help keep hackers on track.
+Extra points are given to those who agree to open source their project after the hackathon.
+      question: What are the judging criteria?
+    - answer: >-
+        Yes, here is the [VanHacks API and SDK Resource Guide](<Vanhacks Hackathon API and SDK Resources.pdf>).
+      question: >-
+        Will there be a resource guide with helpful links to APIs, SDKs and datasets?
   rules:
     - firstDescription: >-
         Online registration ends at 11:59PM on September 25th 2020 or when